What Are the Different Career Paths in Healthcare Analytics?

 Research and collect healthcare information from multiple sources

-- Identify similarities and differences within sets of data
+- Identify similarities and differences within sets data sets

-- Analyze the data and find ways to lower costs and improve services
+- Analyze data sets and find ways to lower costs and improve services

-- Come up with ways to implement your solutions and share them with others
+- Come up with ways to implement your actionable insights and solutions and share them with others

-Most healthcare data analysts work with electronic health records, but are still responsible to conduct site visits while in the collections phase, and present their findings to facilities’ management teams.
+Most healthcare data analysts work with electronic health records1, but are still responsible to conduct site visits while in the collections phase, and present their data science findings to facilities’ management teams.

 How to Become a Healthcare Analyst